Eshel19/Real-Time-License-Plate-Recognition-System-Using-FPGA/README.md

 10. Israel License Plates Dataset by Gael Cohen: [license_plate_israel](https://www.kaggle.com/gaelcohen/license-plate-israel)
 11. License Plates Dataset by SCH: [plate Dataset](https://www.kaggle.com/sch/plate-dataset)

+---

 ## Acknowledgments

-- **Supervisor**: Binyamin Abramov for guidance and support.
+- **Supervisor:** Dr. Binyamin Abramov, for his invaluable guidance and support throughout this project.
-- **Afeka College**: For providing resources and facilities.
+- **Afeka College:** For providing resources and facilities.
-- **Open-Source Community**: Developers of NanoDet, OpenCV, and other tools used in this project.
+- **Open-Source Community:** Developers of NanoDet, OpenCV, and other tools used in this project.

+---

+For full build instructions, see the README files within each subfolder and the docs directory.
+For questions, contact [Eshel Epstein](eshel19@gmail.com) or open an issue.

+---